Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 ### Diagram 1: Platform back ends queue events

-The built-in back ends push discovery and state events into three queues that drive the `InputManager` class.
+The built-in back ends push discovery and state events into the device discovery queue and the foreground event queue, which drive the `InputManager` class.
+Events that come from background threads go into the background event queue, which the main thread flushes into the foreground queue.
 The `InputManager` class sends commands back to the back ends.

 ```mermaid
 flowchart TB